vinkla/hashids/README.md

 2. **0.000113 seconds** to decrypt one hash (and ensuring that it's valid).
 3. **0.297426 seconds** to generate **10,000** hashes in a `for` loop.

-On a *2.26 GHz Intel Core 2 Duo with 8GB of RAM*, it takes roughly:
+On a *2.26 GHz Intel Core 2 Duo with 8GB of RAM*, it takes about:

 1. **0.000093 seconds** to encrypt one number.
 2. **0.000240 seconds** to decrypt one hash (while ensuring that it's valid).